COLUMN - Tech, prosperity and peace on West Bank

 Many Palestinians - including participants in Cisco's program - cautioned that economic investment was not a substitute for the creation of a Palestinian state.
 They have been complaining for years that Israeli restrictions on the movement of people and goods in the West Bank strangle the local economy.

 Taha, the Palestinian entrepreneur, recalled that foreign economic investment had poured into the West Bank after the 1993 Oslo accords.
-But the Western high-tech company that employed him in Ramallah closed its office here after a 2001 Israeli military incursion. ()
+But Western high-tech companies closed these offices a decade later when Israeli forces carried out an incursion into the West Bank after Palestinian suicide bombings.

 "Investment and economy cannot survive together with unstable political situations," Taha said.
 "Economic investments are a waste of money and effort if they are not executed in parallel with a politically permanent solution."